 Also, consider your preferences, which are different from needs.
 Preferences allow you to choose candidates closer to your perfect fit while giving those who just cover the basics a look as well.

 Next is marketing.
 There are more options than ever for advertising a job opening, so consider your budget and desired audience carefully.
 Internet job boards reach a large job-searching crowd but can be pricey.
 Postings in regional newspapers and at community colleges are usually cheap, or even free, but will be seen by fewer people.

 There is a low-cost, wide-reaching online approach, and it involves using your company’s website in addition to social networking channels.
 The latter can be particularly useful in recruiting Millennials.

 Also, if you have one, use your intranet.
 That leads to an important question: Will you give your current employees first go at the job?
 If so, you’ll want to have a plan for that process as well.

-Now, let’s move to the initial screening and testing phase.
+Now, let’s move to the initial screening and testing phase of the hiring guide.
 At this point, the resumes are probably piling up.
 This would be a good time to direct applicants to any online testing systems you have set up.
-A simple pre-screening questionnaire would be a good place to start, then for those who pass that, cognitive ability, personality, skills, and behavioral reliability tests.
+A simple pre-screening questionnaire would be a good place to start, then for those who pass that, a cognitive ability test, personality test, and behavioral reliability test.

 Hopefully, you now have an excited new hire that will bring great things to your organization.
 Given the time and effort you’ve put into following all the proper steps in the hiring process, you can be confident that you gave your company the best chance for success in the most important aspect of any business: its people.